tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-'A term involved in flagging problems or potential problems in assessment of data quality that would or might prevent the data from meeting expressed data quality needs..'
+'A term involved in flagging problems or potential problems in assessment of data quality that would or might prevent the data from meeting expressed data quality needs.'

 ### Comment